Secure | No Obligation | Takes 2 Minutes

 A Guide to Federal Contract Bonds

-This page explores the Miller Act, a legal regulation that applies to federal construction projects.
+This page explores the Miller Act, a legal regulation that applies to federal construction projects, and different bonds that may be required for federal construction projects.
 For more information about specific types of contract surety bonds, click here.

-There’s no question that the bonding process can be tedious, time-consuming and frustrating for contractors, especially those new to the industry.
-But with a thorough understanding of how bonding works and why it’s required, contractors will be more informed the next time they need a surety bond for a federal construction contract.
+The bonding process can be tedious and frustrating for contractors new to the industry.
+However, with a thorough understanding of how bonding works and why it’s required, contractors will be well informed when they need to purchase a surety bond for a federal construction contract.

-Contractors who intend to work on federally funded construction projects that cost more than $100,000 must post bonds before work can begin.
-This requirement stems from the Miller Act, which was established in 1935 and amended by the Federal Acquisition Streamlining Act of 1994.
-According to the U.S. General Services Administration Public Building Service, “The Miller Act requires that prime contractors for the construction, alteration, or repair of Federal buildings furnish a bond for contracts in excess of $100,000.”
+According to the U.S. General Services Administration Public Building Service, contractors who intend to work on federally funded construction projects that cost more than $100,000 must post bonds before work can begin.
+This requirement stems from the Miller Act, which was established in 1935.

-With any construction project, a contractor’s lack of performance can cause severe delays and unexpected expenses in the building process.
-With a government-sanctioned construction project, these delays and expenses can disrupt the governmental procurement process.
-Surety underwriters primarily base performance bond approval on contractors’ past performance.
-As such, unqualified construction professionals can be naturally eliminated from consideration for large projects that require a great deal of financial and professional accountability.
-If a contractor does fail to complete a project according to contractual terms, the project developer can make a claim on the bond, and the surety could be forced to pay a new contractor to finish the project.
+With any construction project, a contractor’s lack of performance can cause severe delays and unexpected expenses in the building process which disrupt the governmental procurement process.
+That is why performance bonds guarantee that a contractor will complete a project according to the contract.
+If a contractor fails to complete a project according to contractual terms, the project developer can make a claim on the bond, and the surety can be forced to pay a new contractor to finish the project.
+To avoid this problem, our surety underwriters filter out unqualified construction professionals by basing performance bond approval on a contractor’s past performance.

 Little Miller Acts